 It’s certainly safe to say at this point that the COVID-19 global pandemic has changed the way that we all think about the workplace.
 As many of us continue to spend most of our days working from home, it’s time that we begin to consider how we will measure workplace performance in the future.
 Many lessons have been learned about work/life balance, productivity, employee health and safety which will all affect how we think about our facilities and how we will work in the coming year.
-New ways of thinking about measuring workplace performance need to combine with traditional tried and true methods if we truly want to measure the effectiveness of the workplace in 2021.
+New ways of thinking about measuring workplace and employee performance need to combine with traditional tried and true methods if we truly want to measure the effectiveness of the workplace.

 In the distant past, workplace and employee performance were primarily gauged by measuring “presenteeism”.
 In other words, if you were at the office and in your seat, you must obviously be working and productive.
 This approach began to change over the past several years as alternative workplace strategies began to sweep through organizations and new ways of working evolved supported by technology that enabled employees to work anytime and anywhere.
 Densification of floor plan layouts became the norm and occupancy ratios raced upwards as organizations realized that many employees spent much of their time away from their desks.

 Many organizations held a collective breath as they waited to see what would happen to organizational productivity as employees were sent home to wait out the pandemic.
 Colliers conducted one of the first and largest surveys of global organizations and the results revealed that most organizations were experiencing no decrease in employee productivity and in many cases, an increase as employees gained time in the day from not commuting.

 In 2021 we will see this trend continue as many companies and institutions re-evaluate their work from home policies and begin to consider how much real estate they will need in the future if more and more work can effectively be completed elsewhere.